- Regulators and Policy Makers such as Mexico’s National Institute of Ecology

 - International Oil & Gas Companies such as BP, Total, Novatek, and American Energy Partners

-- Lenders such as The World Bank and USAID
+- Investment and Development Banks such as Credit Suisse and The World Bank

 - Suppliers such as Siemens (motors), BASF (chemicals), and Wood Group (turbine maintenance)

 - Law Firms such as Duane Morris LLP and Kirkland & Ellis LLP